ULHPC/tutorials/containers/singularity/README.md

 __MobaXterm users__:

-MobaXterm has tunneling feature allowing to setup ssh forwarding.
+MobaXterm has tunneling a feature to setup ssh forwarding.
 Click on the "Tuneling".

 <p align="center">
 <img src="./images/tunneling.png" width="900px" >